 }

-To run your tests, execute the following command in your package's root directory:
+To execute your test suite, run the following command from your package's root directory:

 $ flutter test